threezinedine/vis-lang/README.md

 cmake -G "Unix Makefiles" -S .. -B . -DCMAKE_BUILD_TYPE=Release
 make
 ```

+`Remark`: The application currently only supports OpenGL for rendering.
+You can ignore the `USE_OPENGL` flag for now (the `OpenGL` is used by default).

 5. The compiled executable will be located in the `build` directory with the name `VisLang`.
 6. (Optional) for Linux, you can install the executable by running the following command: